Molecular solid: Electrical properties

 Molecular solids are generally insulators.
 This large band gap (compared to germanium at 0.7 eV) is due to the weak intermolecular interactions, which result in low charge carrier mobility.
 Some molecular solids exhibit electrical conductivity, such as TTF-TCNQ with ρ = 5 x 102 Ω−1 cm−1 but in such cases orbital overlap is evident in the crystal structure.
 Fullerenes, which are insulating, become conducting or even superconducting upon doping.

 Thermal properties

-Molecular solids have many thermal properties: specific heat capacity, thermal expansion, and thermal conductance to name a few.
-These thermal properties are determined by the intra- and intermolecular vibrations of the atoms and molecules of the molecular solid.
-While transitions of an electron do contribute to thermal properties, their contribution is negligible compared to the vibrational contribution.
+The thermal properties of molecular solids (as, for instance, specific heat capacity, thermal expansion, and thermal conductance to name a few) are determined by the intra- and intermolecular vibrations of the atoms and molecules of the molecular solid.
+In molecular solids the transitions of an electron contribute negligibly to thermal properties compared to the vibrational contribution.